- FETP Accreditation

 TEPHINET was incorporated in 1999 as a non-profit organization with the aim of strengthening international public health capacity through the support and networking of field-based training programs that enhance competencies in applied epidemiology and public health practice.

-In October of 2008, TEPHINET merged with the Task Force for Global Health, Inc. The mission of the Task Force is to help public and private organizations promote health and human development by building coalitions, forging consensus, and leveraging scarce resources.
-TEPHINET remains as an independent entity operating within the consortium; however, the organizational structure of the Task Force provides TEPHINET with administrative and management support and allows TEPHINET to achieve better economies of scale for supplies and services.
+In October 2008, TEPHINET merged with The Task Force for Global Health, Inc., a 501(c)(3) non-profit organization and winner of the 2016 Conrad N. Hilton Humanitarian Award.
+The mission of The Task Force is to help public and private organizations promote health and human development by building coalitions, forging consensus, and leveraging scarce resources.
+TEPHINET remains as an independent entity operating within The Task Force Health Systems Strengthening sector of programs, which also includes the Public Health Informatics Institute.
+The organizational structure of The Task Force provides TEPHINET with administrative and management support and allows TEPHINET to achieve better economies of scale for supplies and services.